ZJUArch/verilog-general-guide/README.md

 - Non-block assignment: happens parallel
     - evaluated and assigned in two steps:
-        1. The right The right-hand side is evaluated immediately hand side is evaluated immediately.
+        1. The right-hand side is evaluated immediately.
         1. The assignment to the left-hand side is postponed until other evaluations in the current time step are completed.

 Non-block assignment example (swap value):